Mara133/javaPokerTexasHoldEM/README.md

 # javaPokerTexasHoldEM
 Made with java ,so need open with java editor netbeans or etc..
+Need make same package javaPokerTexasHoldEM and then can run all files.
 Code without GUI just need press run project then enter how many players and code will run!